linode/docs/docs/products/networking/vpc/guides/assign-services/index.md

 If you wish for an instance to be configured on a VPC, the _VPC_ option needs to be selected on at least one interface.
 In most cases, a VPC should be configured on the first network interface (`eth0`).
 Configuring a VPC on other interfaces prevent the instance from communicating with other subnets in the same VPC.
 For more details regarding configuring network interfaces, review the [Configuration Profile Settings](/docs/products/compute/compute-instances/guides/configuration-profiles/#settings).

-1. Within the [Cloud Manager](https://cloud.linode.com), view the Configuration Profiles for your desired Compute Instance.
+1. Within [Cloud Manager](https://cloud.linode.com), view the Configuration Profiles for your desired Compute Instance.
 See [View Configuration Profiles](/docs/products/compute/compute-instances/guides/configuration-profiles/#view-configuration-profiles).

 1. Within the **Configurations** table, locate the configuration profile you wish to modify and click the corresponding **Edit** button, which may also appear within the **ellipsis** menu.
 This displays the **Edit Configuration** form.
 In most cases, there should be only one configuration profile.